-HOW TO FIND YOUR WEDDING VENUE
+HOW TO FIND and CHOOSE YOUR DREAM WEDDING VENUE

-Hello, I am Martina, a UK based wedding planner and this is how I look for a wedding venue for my clients if I already don’t have the perfect venue in mind.
+Hello, I am Martina, a UK-based wedding planner and this is how I look for a wedding venue for my clients if I already don’t have the perfect venue in mind.

 Well done!!
 You have worked on your guests’ list and figured out your ideal wedding budget.